 "He is great.
 He is a very sensitive and terribly shy man.
 When he doesn't know people, he doesn't dare talk to them.
 He doesn't dare even look at them.
 So in the first instance we can believe that he is rude, While he is quite the opposite.
 At the beginning, I thought I was disturbing him and that my presence was too much.
 It's very embarrassing.
 And then, gradually, after he saw me a few times with Quincy, he started looking at me.
 Then he said "Hello".
 He got used to me.
 He needs to be comfortable.
 When this happens, he is extremely caring, though he is still worried whether everything goes well, if people are happy.
 This is the most considerate guy I have ever met.
 And what people don't know, is that he has a lot of humor.
 It was a wonderful experience working with him."

-Christine Decroix, singer who wrote lyrics to "Je ne veux pas la fin de nous" - French version of "I Just Can´t Stop Loving You" and sang it with Michael
+Christine Decroix, the singer who wrote lyrics to "Je ne veux pas la fin de nous" - the French version of "I Just Can´t Stop Loving You" and sang it with Michael

 "Michael.
-He was a massively talented boy man with a gentle soul.
-His music will be remembered forever. "
+He was a massively talented boy man with a gentle soul."

 "He's very artistic and he's an enormous show biz buff.
 He can quote you lyrics from all kinds of musicals.
 Ask him the lyrics that Gene Kelly and Fred Astaire used in a certain picture and he can tell you.
 I find it hard to develop friendships in this business because people travel so much.
 But Michael is one of those people who stays in touch.
 You'll ask him about something, then forget you even asked him.
 But he'll call you back--even if it's three weeks later--with the answer.
 He'll have looked it up or found it out from someone else.
 He's a wonderful wonderful friend to have."